Laser cutting is closely related to the following factors:

 ③ Cutting head, optical path status

-Whether the collimating mirror, focusing mirror, protective mirror is polluted, and whether the optical path is coaxial with the nozzle
+Whether the collimating mirror, focusing mirror, or protective mirror is polluted, and whether the optical path is coaxial with the nozzle

 ④ Auxiliary gas